PeterXiao/spotfire/README.md

 <a name="openanalysis"/>
 ### Open the Analysis

-After all fields and attributes have been set, we can now open the analysis.
-The code called here is:
+After all constants, fields and callbacks have been setup, we can now open our analysis.

+This can be done with the following line of code:

 `app.open(c_analysisPath, <div_container>, c_parameters);`

-Where `c_analysisPath` is the location of the analysis file in the Library, the `div_container` is the div we want the analysis to load into, and `c_parameters` are the analysis parameters we specified earlier in our code.
+Where `c_analysisPath` is the location of the analysis file in the Library - set within the [Constants](#constants) section - the `div_container` is the div we want the analysis to load into, and `c_parameters` are the analysis parameters we specified earlier in our code.

 <a name="helperfunctions"/>
 ### Helper Functions

-Helper functions include setting the layout of both the Web Player and Plotly visualization.
-These include:
+Within this example code, helper functions are utilized to set the layout of both the Web Player and Plotly visualization.

+These helper functions include:

 `layoutPlotly` 		Set up the layout of the Plotly visualization.
 `layoutWebPlayer` 		Set up the layout of the Web Player visualization.

-Other helper functions can be added but within this example, these are the two main ones we use.

 <a name="parameters"/>
 ### Passing/Receiving Parameters

 Since the parent container is accessbile to both the Web Player visualiation and the Plotly visualization, all parameters are accessible from each.
-For example ...

 <a name="plotly">
 ## Plotly - Customized Visualization

-The Plotly.js API should be used as it is standalone and does not rely on Plotly’s servers.
+The Plotly.js API code should be used as it is standalone and does not rely on Plotly’s servers.
 All required JavaScript files are included within the package, and visualizations can be hosted directly on the Spotfire Web Player server.
 The Plotly API allows for visualizations to be quickly setup and is not as complicated as setting up the Spotfire Web Player.
 The example included within PlotlyHeatmapDemo.html shows that a Plotly visualization can be set up in about 60 lines of code.

 <a name="includedscripts"\>
 ### Included Scripts